-This Senior VP of Sales Says Delayed Recovery Is One of the Biggest Challenges in Workers’ Comp
+This Senior VP of Sales Says Delayed Recovery Is One of the Biggest Challenges in Workers’ Compensation

 Risk & Insurance® interviewed Michael Rydman regarding his recent move to Carisk Partners as senior vice president of sales.